 We’ve got you covered.

-We’re also busy parents, who appreciate the appeal of the right bag.
+We’re also busy parents who appreciate the appeal of the right bag.
 Some of these are bags we’ve used.
 For those we haven’t personally used, we consulted reviews.
-We also talked to other parents, from those with newborns to those with preschoolers, parents to single babies and multiple kids, and parents with a variety of style and budget needs.
+We also talked with other parents, from those with newborns to those with preschoolers, parents to single babies and multiple kids, and parents with a variety of style and budget needs.

 Backpacks have the advantage of leaving your hands free for baby wrangling, stroller pushing, snack feeding, and all the other things that will keep you busy on the go.